RakhithJK/OfficeDev-teams-toolkit-wiki/Update-bot-project-to-certificate-or-MSI.md

 You should have a Teams bot app that has been deployed to Azure with the following resources:
 1. Azure bot service
-2. An Entra id that is used for bot authentication
+2. An Entra id with a secret that is used for bot authentication
 3. A resource that hosts your bot app (app service, Azure functions, etc)